-Afterwards, you can connect to your cloud server using the keys for authentication, and only having to unlock the key by repeating the last 2 steps once after every computer restart.
+Afterwards, you can connect to your cloud server using the keys for authentication and only have to unlock the key by repeating the last 2 steps once after every computer restart.

-If you are running Windows and PuTTYTray for SSH, you can use the built-in key generator from PuTTY to create a new key pair.
+If you are running Windows using the PuTTY SSH client, you can use the built-in key generator from PuTTY to create a new key pair.

 1. Click the Keygen button at the bottom of the PuTTY Configuration window to get started.

 Then in the Key Generator window, check that the Type of key to generate at the bottom is set to SSH-2 RSA.
-The older SSH-1 was the first version on the standard but is now generally considered obsolete.
+The older SSH-1 was the standard’s first version but is now considered obsolete.
 Most modern servers and clients support SSH-2.

 2. Click the Generate button to begin.